Accurate Retraining-free Pruning for Pretrained Encoder-based Language Models: Preliminaries

-In existing works~\cite{kd,takd,dakd,fitnet}, large models are employed to enhance the accuracy of smaller models by transferring their knowledge, and pre-trained models are widely adopted for this purpose in the context of model compression~\cite{pkd,tinybert,distilbert,qatkd,minilm}.
-It is demonstrated that the knowledge of the pre-trained models can be extracted from their soft label prediction and intermediate representations, and imitating them improves the generalization performance of the compressed model.
-For a given input $\vx$, the amount $K_{pred}(\vx; \vm)$ of the lost predictive knowledge of the compressed model $\mathcal{S}$ out of the pre-trained model $\mathcal{T}$ is defined in Equation~\eqref{eq:kl}~\cite{kd,pkd,tinybert} where $\vm \in \mathbb{R}^{L(N+H)}$ is the pruning mask of the compressed model $\mathcal{S}$. $D_{\text{KL}}$ is KL-divergence, and $\hat{\vz}_\mathcal{S}(\vx;\vm)$ and $\hat{\vz}_\mathcal{T}(\vx; \mathbbm{1}_{|\vm|})$ are logits of the compressed and the pre-trained models, respectively. $s_\gamma$ is a softmax function with the temperature of $\gamma$. $\mathbbm{1}_{|\vm|}\in \mathbb{R}^{|\vm|}$ is a vector of ones indicating an unpruned status.
+In existing works~\citep{kd,fitnet,takd,dakd,mustad,falcon}, large models are employed to enhance the accuracy of smaller models by transferring their knowledge, and pretrained models are widely adopted for this purpose in the context of model compression~\citep{pkd,distilbert,tinybert,minilm,qatkd,tokendistil,peakd}.
+It is demonstrated that the knowledge of the pretrained models can be extracted from their soft label prediction and intermediate representations, and imitating them improves the generalization performance of the compressed model.
+For a given input $\vx$, the amount $K_{pred}(\vx; \vm)$ of the lost predictive knowledge of the compressed model $\mathcal{S}$ out of the pretrained model $\mathcal{T}$ is defined in Equation~(\ref{eq:kl})~\citep{kd,pkd,tinybert} where $\vm \in \mathbb{R}^{L(N+H)}$ is the pruning mask of the compressed model $\mathcal{S}$ with $L$ layers. $D_{\text{KL}}$ is KL-divergence, and $\hat{\vz}_\mathcal{T}(\vx; \mathbbm{1}_{|\vm|})$ and $\hat{\vz}_\mathcal{S}(\vx;\vm)$ are logits of the pretrained and the compressed models, respectively. $s_\gamma$ is a softmax function with the temperature of $\gamma$. $\mathbbm{1}_{|\vm|}\in \mathbb{R}^{|\vm|}$ is a vector of ones indicating an unpruned status.

-For the $l$th sub-layer, the amount $K_{rep,l}$ of the lost representational knowledge regarding intermediate representations is defined in Equation~\eqref{eq:kr}~\cite{fitnet,mobile,Tang19} where $\Xsl$ and $\Xtl$ are the inputs of the $l$th sub-layer, and $\Subsl$ and $\Subtl$ are the sub-layer functions for the $l$th sub-layer of the compressed model $\mathcal{S}$ and the pre-trained model $\mathcal{T}$, respectively. $\Xsl$ and $\Xtl$ are added due to the residual connection. $\vm_l$ is a vector of mask variables in the $l$th sub-layer of $\mathcal{S}$.
-The length of $\vm_l$ is either $N$ for FFN sub-layers or $H$ for MHA sub-layers.
+For the $l$th sublayer, the amount $K_{rep,l}$ of lost representational knowledge regarding intermediate representations is defined in Equation~(\ref{eq:kr})~\citep{fitnet,mobile,Tang19} where subscript of $\mathcal{S}$ and $\mathcal{T}$ represents the compressed model $\mathcal{S}$ and the pretrained model $\mathcal{T}$, respectively. $\mX_l$ is the input of the $l$th sublayer and it is added due to the residual connection. $\text{Sub}_l$ is the sublayer function of the $l$th sublayer which is either $\M(\mX)$ or $\F(\mX)$, and $\vm_l$ is a vector of mask variables in the $l$th sublayer of $\mathcal{S}$.

-It is crucial to reduce the amounts $K_{pred}$ and $K_{rep,l}$ of the lost knowledge to retain the performance of the pre-trained model during compression.
+It is crucial to reduce the amounts $K_{pred}$ and $K_{rep,l}$ of the lost knowledge to retain the accuracy of the pretrained model during compression.